ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    Different objects need to have an identifier.
 The convention used to create mnemonic identifiers is to use the object name (e.g., S3 for node S3), followed by its type (e.g., NODE), separated by a "-", followed by "-ID".
-For example, the mnemonic identifier for node S3 would be S3-NODE-ID.
+For example, the mnemonic identifier for AN1 would be AN1-NODE-ID.

    The JSON language does not support the insertion of comments that have been instead found to be useful when writing the examples.
 This